rabadzhiyski/business_improvement/content/blog/customer-churn-spark.md

 -   Area under ROC = 55%

 If I consider only accuracy I would be too confident of my model.
-Since I deal with unbalanced data a better estimation of the model\'s performance is the Area under ROC, which turns to be 65%.
+Since I deal with unbalanced data a better estimation of the model's performance is the Area under ROC, which turns to be 65%.

 ------------------------------------------------------------------------